 First prepared in 1992 as a set of photocopied sheets, the TAG is now published as a robustly bound A4 size book of some 170 pages.
-It is in its 4th Edition and is available from the RYCT at the address given below, as well as from most Tasmanian ship chandleries and some bookshops, including Boatbooks.
+It is in its 5th Edition and is available from the RYCT at the address given below.

 The TAG has 7 sections and a detailed index that cover the Tasmanian coast starting from Hobart and traversing the coast in an anticlockwise direction – in the same direction as the Van Diemens Land Circumnavigation cruises.
 Mud-maps of most anchorages and cruising areas are included adjacent to their descriptions.